ufal/npfl129/exam/questions.md

 ####Questions@: ,Lecture 4 Questions
 - Define mean squared error and show how it can be derived using MLE.
 [5]

-- Describe multiclass logistic regression model including the softmax function.
-  Describe how we can interpret the model outputs as logits.
+- Considering $k$-class multiclass logistic regression model, write down its parameters and explain how is prediction performed (including the formula for the softmax function).
+Describe how we can interpret the outputs of the linear part of the model as logits.
 [5]

-- Write down an $L_2$-regularized minibatch SGD algorithm for training a multiclass logistic regression model, including the explicit formulae of the loss function and its gradient.
+- Write down an $L_2$-regularized minibatch SGD algorithm for training a
+  $k$-class multiclass logistic regression model, including the explicit formulae of the loss function and its gradient.
 [10]

 - Describe how does a single-layer MLP with $i$ input neurons, $h$ hidden